-Items such as the following are not authorized expenditures: flowers, soda, alcohol, food, party supplies, gifts, artwork, advances on employee salary, fines for parking or traffic violations, tax penalties and interest (e.g., penalty for failing to pay employee taxes timely), and internet services at trustee's or employee's home.
+Items such as the following are not authorized expenditures: flowers, soda, alcohol, food, party supplies, gifts, artwork, advances on employee salary, fines for parking or traffic violations, or tax penalties and interest (e.g., penalty for failing to pay employee taxes timely).
 The standing trustee may be required to reimburse the trust for late fees on vendor payments.

-4. BIDS FOR CERTAIN EXPENDITURES FOR GOODS OR SERVICES
+4. EXPENDITURES FOR GOODS OR SERVICES OVER \$5,000

-The standing trustee shall obtain a minimum of three price quotes, if available, when requesting the United States Trustee to approve an expenditure of \$15,000 or more per year.
-The limit shall apply to purchases of fixed assets and leases of personal or real property.
+The standing trustee shall obtain a minimum of three price quotes, if available, when requesting the United States Trustee to approve an expenditure of \$5,000 or more per year.
+Expenditures include purchases of fixed assets, leases of personal or real property, consulting contracts, accounting and bookkeeping services.
 Approval and bids also must be obtained if the total cost of the lease for personal or real property exceeds \$25,000 over the term of the lease.
 28 U.S.C. § 586(b).
+Approval of legal services is discussed in the Handbook at Chapter 3, section E, employment of attorneys and other professionals.

-If the aggregate purchases of items of the same type exceed \$15,000 for the fiscal year, bids and approval must be obtained.
+If the aggregate purchases of items of the same type exceed \$5,000 for the fiscal year, bids and approval must be obtained.
 28 U.S.C. § 586(b).
-The standing trustee need not choose the lowest bid if another bid is the most cost-effective choice for a standing trustee's needs.
-[Language modified May 15, 2023.]

-Consulting contracts and accounting and bookkeeping services over \$5,000 shall require three price quotes, if available.
 On renewable agreements, such as accounting and bookkeeping services, the standing trustee may ask for costs over a three-year period to avoid having to obtain bids every year.
 The requirement may also be waived by the United States Trustee if the standing trustee is able to show that three sources for price quotes were not available.
-[Language modified May 15, 2023.]
+The United States Trustee may waive the requirement for three price quotes for legal expenses.